swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/notebook/README.md

 kubectl get nodes -o wide
 ```

-Use either of 'EXTERNAL-IP' or 'INTERNAL-IP' of any of the nodes based on which IP is accessible in you
+Use either of 'EXTERNAL-IP' or 'INTERNAL-IP' of any of the nodes based on which IP is accessible in your network.
-r network.

 This IP will be referred to as INGRESS_IP from here on.